matejthetree/cote-conversion-service/README.md

 ## Demo

 Open terminal.
-In one tab run `node conversion-service.js` In another tab run `node arbitration-service.js`
+In one tab run `node conversion-service.js` In new tab run `node arbitration-service.js`

 Now our services are running.
-To test that, lest start our client.
+To test that, let's start our client.

-In another tab run `node client.js`
+In new tab run `node client.js`

 Your output should be